Mang0

-Joseph Manuel Marquez, (born December 10, 1991) known by his gamertag Mango (also stylized Mang0 or MaNg0), is an American professional Super Smash Bros.
+Joseph Manuel Marquez (born December 10, 1991), known by his gamertag Mango (also stylized Mang0 or MaNg0), is an American professional Super Smash Bros.
 Melee player and streamer from Norwalk, California.
-Known for his aggressive, high-risk playstyle, he is widely considered one of the game's greatest players of all time, and is one of the "Five Gods" of Melee, along with Adam "Armada" Lindgren, Jason "Mew2King" Zimmerman, Juan "Hungrybox" Debiedma and Kevin "PPMD" Nanney.
+Known for his aggressive, high-risk playstyle, he is widely considered one of the game's greatest players of all time, and one of the historical "Five Gods" of Melee, along with Adam "Armada" Lindgren, Jason "Mew2King" Zimmerman, Juan "Hungrybox" Debiedma and Kevin "PPMD" Nanney.
 Marquez began his career playing Jigglypuff; however, he has primarily played Falco and Fox since 2011, and is largely regarded as the best Falco player, and one of the best Fox players in Melee.

 One of the most decorated Melee players in history, Marquez has won many major tournaments, including GENESIS 2009, EVO 2013 and 2014, The Big House in 2012, 2014, 2016, and 2019 and Smash Summit 11 in 2021.
-Marquez has been ranked as one of the top ten Melee players in the world every year since formal rankings began in 2013 and was ranked the best Melee player in the world in 2013 and 2014.
+Marquez was ranked as one of the top ten Melee players in the world every year from 2013 to 2024 and was ranked the #1 Melee player in the world in 2013 and 2014.
 A 2021 list compiled by PGStats ranked Marquez as the greatest Melee player of all time.

 He is one of the most popular Melee players, with an active Twitch channel that boasts over 500,000 followers.

 He was last part of the Cloud9 esports team, having joined in 2014.
-In June 2025, Marquez was accused of sexual harassment after being caught on tape intoxicated while trying to simulate irrumatio on Maya Higa, a female commentator during a Ludwig Ahgren Mario Kart event, leading to his termination from Cloud9 and ban from various prominent Super Smash Bros. tournaments.
+In June 2025, Marquez was seen on stream imitating sexual acts toward attendees while intoxicated during a livestreamed event, leading to his termination from Cloud9 and a temporary ban from Super Smash Bros. tournaments.